The Trouble with Keynotes

 What I did next has improved both my coaching and my personal approach to rehearsing talks.
 It involves a few clicks of a button and the tap of a finger.
 Try it out, and let me know how it goes:

-Open the camera on your phone.
-Roll your video while the phone camera videotapes the section of color you’re about to read.
-(Then, when you want to listen to the green/orange/yellow segment, it’s easy to find it on your phone.)
+(STEP 2) Open the camera on your phone.
+Roll your video while the phone camera is pointed at your computer screen so that you are recording the section of color you’re reading.
+(Then, when you want to listen to the green/orange/yellow segment, it’s easy to find the clip on your phone as you scroll.)
 Now, with your color-coded script open on your screen, stand up and get ready to deliver.

 Read the script into your phone as it records.
 Record one color as one file.
 Read the talk the way you want to deliver it – with the right emphasis, inflection, strategic pauses, humor, etc. Repeat this step until all color-coded sections are recorded.